Text and pictures © 1990-2008 Guillaume Dargaud

 Let's admit it, when climbing, there's no way you can focus manually.
 Either you have only one hand available while the other belays or holds you against gravity, or your are wearing thick gloves, or you don't have time, or you have sunglasses on or you are holding the camera at arm's length to point over the ledge...
 So is it a clear victory for autofocus ?
 Not quite.
 Most of the time you will focus on infinity anyway, so a manual camera pre-focused on infinity (or better, on the hyperfocal) will do just fine.
 I wish there was a way to get cameras to focus automatically on their hyperfocal distance (depending on the aperture), but I don't know of a single model that does so: you either have to look at your lens marking (not always present) or compute it yourself.
 Many compact cameras have a 'snap' mode for quick focus on a standard distance, sometimes within the hyperfocal range.

-Up until very recently digital photography didn't have much to offer for the discerning climbing photographer.
-Good digital SLR bodies are still quite expensive as of 2007, they fear rain, they are heavy, you can't read their tiny screens in the sun, quality is is not up to a good lens with a 100 iso film...
-But other factors have been getting better in latter years: battery drain is now in check, image storage is now cheaper than film+processing, trigger delay is all but gone, and wide angle lenses are available (although far from cheaply)...
+Up until about 2005 digital photography didn't have much to offer for the discerning climbing photographer.
+Good digital SLR bodies are still quite expensive as of 2009, they fear rain, they are heavy, you can't read their tiny screens in the sun, quality is not up to a good lens with a 100 iso film...
+But other factors have been getting better: battery drain is now in check, image storage is now cheaper than film+processing, trigger delay is all but gone, and wide angle lenses are available (although far from cheaply)...

 The fact that you can review your pictures immediately is an advantage when the ligh conditions are difficult, which is often the case with the high contrast found in the mountains...
 Personally I waited till 2007 to go digital.
-I hung up waiting for a 24x36mm Nikon digital sensor, and when I was fed up I finally decided on the Fuji S5 pro for its superior ability to deal with high dynamic range without burning the highlights.
+I waited up for a 24x36mm Nikon digital sensor, and when I was fed up I finally decided on the Fuji S5 pro for its superior ability to deal with high dynamic range without burning the highlights.
 And 3 months later Nikon announced its full sensor D3 !
-No, I'm not bitter, I really do like the S5, I couldn't afford the D3 anyway and Nikon says you have to use their new 'optimized for the D3' FX lens range anyway.
+No, I'm not bitter, I really do like the S5, I wouldn't have been able to afford the D3 anyway and Nikon says you have to use their new 'optimized for the D3' FX lens range anyway.
 Fat chance !

 One of the main issue of climbing photography is that the landscapes are wide, so it only seems logical to use wide angles, and for the longest time wide angles were unavailable on digital cameras (both SLRs or compacts).
 But besides the fact that wide angles are now availables on SLRs and some compacts have lenses equivalent to the old 28mm, one capability of digital cameras makes this less of a requirement: the ability to take several images and combine them into a panorama, not necessarily horizontal.
 In a few shutter release and 5 minutes of software use such as PTgui, you can make a 180° panorama, a 100 megapixels image worthy of a chamber camera or wide perspective normally unatainable without a fisheye lens.
 I loved my GR21, but I finally sold it in late 2007.